zonneplan/KiBot/README.md

         - `converted_output`: [string='%f-%i%I%v.%x'] Converted output file name (%i='report', %x=`convert_to`).
                               Note that the extension should match the `convert_to` value.
 Affected by global options.
         - `eurocircuits_class_target`: [string='10F'] Which Eurocircuits class are we aiming at.
+        - `eurocircuits_reduce_holes`: [number=0.45] When computing the Eurocircuits category: Final holes sizes smaller or equal to this given diameter can be reduced to accommodate the correct annular ring values.
+                                       Use 0 to disable it.
     - `category`: [string|list(string)=''] The category for this output.
 If not specified an internally defined category is used.
                   Categories looks like file system paths, i.e. PCB/fabrication/gerber.
     - `disable_run_by_default`: [string|boolean] Use it to disable the `run_by_default` status of other output.